 AppVeyor is a build software that is available on-premise or in the cloud.
 AppVeyor can be connected to a (public) source code repository, such as your GitHub repository, and be configured to automatically build a new version of the software whenever code in the repository is changed.
 The AppVeyor build configuration file (appveyor.yml) can also be checked in to a source code repository to make use of its collaboration and versioning features.

 However, certain information in this appeyor.yml file might be sensitive (e.g. access credentials to other systems or services required during the build) and should not be visible to all developers (or to everyone in case of open source projects).
 The AppVeyor secure variables feature allows you to encrypt sensitive data before putting it into the appveyor.yml file.
 So only AppVeyor can decrypt this data to obtain the original value and use it during the build process.
 These encrypted values can e.g. be used in the appveyor.yml in configurations for environment variables or within webhooks.

 The first thing to be aware of is that secure variables are only protected from users without write access to the appveyor.yml.
 Users with write access to this file can obtain the decrypted value.
-This can be done by e.g. just printing the secure variable to the build log (the secure variable is automatically decrypted by AppVeyor).
+A user with write access can do this by e.g. just printing the secure variable to the build log (the secure variable is automatically decrypted by AppVeyor).

 Secure Variable Encryption